MirrorNetworking/Mirror/doc/Articles/General/Deprecations.md

 In classic UNet, QoS Flags were used to determine how packets got to the remote end.
 For example, if you needed a packet to be prioritized in the queue, you would specify a high priority flag which the Unity LLAPI would then receive and deal with appropriately.
 Unfortunately, this caused a lot of extra work for the transport layer and some of the QoS flags did not work as intended due to buggy code that relied on too much magic.

-In Mirror, QoS flags were replaced with a "Channels" system.
+In MirrorNG, QoS flags were replaced with a "Channels" system.
 While the default transport, [Telepathy](../Transports/Telepathy.md), does not use channels at all because it's TCP-based, other transports, such as [Ignorance](../Transports/Ignorance.md) and [LiteNetLib4Mirror](../Transports/LiteNetLib4Mirror.md), do support them.

 The currently defined channels are:
 -   `Channels.DefaultReliable = 0`